-A: As stated in question 6, if you go home the day of your surgery, you will need to have a responsible adult stay with you for 24 hours from the end of your anesthesia.
-When you leave the hospital, you will be able to get in and out of bed, get in and out of a chair, walk to and from the bathroom, and be able to go up and down stairs.
+A: After your surgery, you will be able to get in and out of bed, get in and out of a chair, walk to and from the bathroom, and be able to go up and down stairs.
+You will need to have a responsible adult stay with you for 24 hours from the end of your anesthesia.
 It is best to have someone stay with you the first few nights at home, though it is unlikely that you will need someone with you continuously.
-Occupational therapy may be ordered for you while in the hospital to work on self-care, including using the toilet, dressing and bathing/showering.
 You may need some initial help at home for showering, as well as laundry and meals.
-You may also need assistance to take your support stocking off and on once a day.
 If family or friends are not able to assist, some outside help can be arranged, usually at your cost.
-Physical therapy and occupational therapy will address this with the discharge planner.
+Physical therapy will address this.